5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Errors_And_Signals_And_Traps2.md

 trap arg signals
 ```
 arg is a command to execute when one of the signals is received.
 There is one signal that you cannot trap: SIGKILL or signal 9.
 The kernel immediately terminates any process sent this signal and no signal handling is performed.
-Despite its apparent ease, you must remem
+Despite its apparent ease, you must remember that when you send this signal, no processing is done by the application.
+Be warned.
+Use SIGKILL as a last resort.

+## A clean_up Function

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2MjQ3MzI5LC02OTYwNzMyMzldfQ==
+eyJoaXN0b3J5IjpbMTMyNjE2MzE0MCwtNjk2MDczMjM5XX0=
 -->